Cocaine ComedownLiam Roybal

 However, when it comes to cocaine users, this usually takes place while the user is high on cocaine or when they are experiencing a cocaine comedown.

 Typically, the longer the comedown takes, the more intense the jaw grinding becomes.
 Over time, this causes significant damage to the jaw bones, structure, and teeth.
+Cocaine can also accelerate hair loss, a side effect that while minimal, can be a compelling reason for some users to seek treatment.

 The user is wearing down their teeth and jaw bones over a long period.
 Each time they grind their teeth, small pieces of tooth and tooth enamel are eroded and chipped away until irreversible damage is done.
 In severe cases, the individual will likely need dentures, as any chances of repair are out of the question because of the extent of the damage.